 Check out our roundup of best cashback credit cards.

 Rotating categories: Visa® Platinum Rewards Credit Card from Nusenda Credit Union

 Why we like it

 Nice rewards.
 This card is for those who want to earn top rewards in a rotation of top categories like travel, gas and groceries.
-The fourth quarter for 2018 currently covers restaurants, hotels and airfare, which is ideal for holiday travel.
 Good credit is needed to get this card.

 Good sign-up bonus.
 Here’s another card that actually comes with a sign-up bonus, where New card holders earn 10,000 bonus points for $500 in purchases during first 90 days.
 Cardmembers Earn 3 bonus points, or 5% cash back, respectively, for every dollar they spend on purchases for movies, restaurants, and home improvements (up to $1,500 per quarter).

 Unusual rewards categories.
 Two of the rotating categories — home improvement and education expenses — are ones that don’t always pop up on credit cards when it comes to higher rewards.
 If you decide to do a balance transfer with this card, there’s no fee to do it.

 No fuss rotating categories.
 Bonus categories rotate automatically every quarter, so you don’t have to worry about signing up each time.
 Spend the points you earn for things like travel or merchandise.
 And earn a bonus dividend on your average yearly loan under the Earn Your Return program if you have at least a $1,000 balance on your credit card.